-Laying tile can be tricky, but picking your pattern can also be tough.
-There are plenty of simple patterns out there, but what should you do if you want a more unique tile installation?
+Tile installation can be tricky, but picking your pattern can also be tough.
+There are plenty of simple patterns out there, so what should you choose if you want a more unique look?
 That’s where Penrose tiling comes in!
-Here’s an overview of this fascinating tile pattern, how you can plan it, and how to install it.
+Here’s an overview of this fascinating tile pattern and how to install it.

 To understand Penrose tiling, you first have to understand periodic and aperiodic patterns.
-While these may sound complicated, don’t worry!
-We break it all down for you here.
+This may sound complicated but don’t worry!
+We break it all down for you.

-This means that if you look at a pattern in the tile, it will eventually be repeated if you shift from side to side or up and down.
+This means that if you look at the pattern, it will eventually be repeated if you shift from side to side or up and down.
 This is called translational symmetry.
 Even a lot of fancier designs will eventually be repeated with translational symmetry.

 Aperiodic tiling, on the other hand, does not repeat.
 There are many patterns of aperiodic tiles, but the idea remains the same.
 As you move in any direction, you won’t get repeated patterns.